Win or Lose (miniseries): Controversies

-In December 2024, The Hollywood Reporter (THR) announced that a storyline regarding a transgender character, Kai, in the series had been cut.
+In December 2024, The Hollywood Reporter announced that a storyline regarding a transgender character, Kai, in Win or Lose had been cut.
 THR noted "A source close to Win or Lose said the studio made the decision to alter course several months ago."
 A Disney spokesperson stated, "When it comes to animated content for a younger audience, we recognize that many parents would prefer to discuss certain subjects with their children on their own terms and timeline."
 While Kai remains in the series, lines of dialogue that referenced gender identity were cut.
 Chanel Stewart, the openly transgender actress who voices Kai, criticized the decision, saying she was told that while she would still be a part of the show, the character she was playing would now be straight and cisgender.
 In addition, since the character of Laurie identified as Christian, some speculated that her character was conceived this way - and in turn, Kai's character altered to cisgender - in order to conform with conservative political ideologies.
-The episode that focuses on Kai, "I Got It", was not screened in advance to critics, but includes implications that the character is transgender, such as dressing masculine and having masculine hairstyle at the start of her episode, growing out her hair and adopting a more feminine look over the course of a timeskip montage, hiding photos of her younger self that look more masculine, and her catcher's mitt having an old name that was ripped out, eventually being replaced by "Kai" in new stitching.
-Following the premiere of the episode, Pixar was additionally criticized for hiding pro-trans comments condemning the removal of Kai's transgender story line on posts promoting the series on social media.
+The episode that focuses on Kai, "I Got It", was not screened in advance to critics, but includes implications that the character is transgender, such as dressing masculine and having a masculine hairstyle at the start of her episode, growing out her hair and adopting a more feminine look over the course of a timeskip montage, hiding photos of her younger self that look more masculine, and her catcher's mitt having an old name that was ripped out, eventually being replaced by "Kai" in new stitching.
+Following the premiere of the episode, Pixar was additionally criticized for hiding pro-trans comments condemning the removal of Kai's transgender storyline on posts promoting the series on social media.

-Following the show's release, news outlets commented on the similarities between the text logos of the show's Pickles team and the Portland Pickles, leading to some accusations of copyright infringement.
-The team later sued Disney for trademark infringement in May 2025.
+Following the release of Win or Lose, news outlets commented on the similarities between the text logos of the series' Pickles team and the Portland Pickles, leading to some accusations of copyright infringement.
+In May 2025, the team filed a trademark infringement lawsuit against The Walt Disney Company, and the parties subsequently reached a settlement.

+It was later reported by the San Francisco Chronicle, in March 2026, that Pete Docter, chief creative officer of Pixar, had ordered the removal of the transgender storyline from Win or Lose while Elio (2025) was being reworked.